Documentation

 Let your child request new channels.
 This teaches them to ask permission and helps you understand their interests.

-For broader access with safety, switch to AI Shield (SECURE) mode.
-Your whitelisted channels are always allowed, plus AI analyzes other videos by category.
+For broader access with safety, tap the Protection Level card and select Auto-pilot.
+Your approved channels are always allowed, plus Auto-pilot screens other videos by category.

 YouTube channel approval troubleshooting